 When applications reach the vacancy holders, they first see a limited amount of information about the candidate.
-If they want to limit the applicant pool to better fitting candidates without opening the resumes one by one, they can use many filters.
+If they want to limit the applicant pool to better fitting candidates without opening firms.
+But as all the firms may not provide same level of information on their web sites and checking each firm's web site is time costly, we did not collect any other information about the firms.

+the resumes one by one, they can use many filters.
 They can use predetermined filters as well as do keyword search among applicants.
 For example, if they filter only male applicants, they will not see a female resume at all on their list even though that person has ideal qualifications for the job.
 The listing measure is the first level clicking information provided by the job application portal.
 Listing is a weaker interest than the aforementioned ones but allow us to understand if firms use gender as a criterion in the hiring process.